 So I kept going.
 I ran some and walked some.
 Whenever running got too painful, I'd just slow down to a walk, and I'd walk until I could bear to run some more.
 So it didn't hurt nearly as much.
 And it took a lot of pressure off to not have to worry about my time or my pace.
 This way, I had a lot more fun than earlier, when I was running as fast as I could.
 I took pictures all along the way.
 Posted live video on Facebook of the bands playing along the route.
 I stopped to read all the nice onlookers' signs and finally got to take advantage of the free stuff they distributed.
 That piece of donut at mile 15 was one of the tastiest things I've ever eaten.

-Last year, the Rock ‘n’ Roll Marathon New Orleans was my first marathon.
-And this February, the Rock ‘n’ Roll event will be my fifth marathon and possibly my last.
+That Rock 'n' Roll Marathon New Orleans was my first marathon.
+And the 2017 Rock 'n' Roll event will be my fifth marathon and possibly my last.
 Five marathons in a year seems like ample torture to me.
 I will have run up my Mt.
 Everest five times (or, at least, run/walked it).
 Do I need to do it again?
-I’m exhausted.
+I'm exhausted.
 My knees hate me.
 Reading grad school homework on the treadmill so I can fit in a long training run in my already packed schedule gives me a headache.
 It may be time to retire my worn down shoes and all those many cute and colorful running outfits.
 Then again … I say that now, but something always comes up to keep me running.
-There’s always some new motivating factor to sign up for yet another race—some fun new location to run in, the promise of cool bling for participating (medals, jackets, crawfish trays), or a running buddy who asks if I’m doing so-and-so run, because she is.
+There's always some new motivating factor to sign up for yet another race—some fun new location to run in, the promise of cool bling for participating (medals, jackets, crawfish trays), or a running buddy who asks if I'm doing so-and-so run, because she is.
 Besides, in some sick, demented way, the pain of running is addictive.
 Kind of like a bad relationship, except less fattening.